1. The royals opened the skies here

 11. The royals shop here

-When the Duchess of Cornwall visited the Fan Museum in Greenwich in 2015, she left clutching three bags.
+The Duchess of Cornwall is a "fan", so much so that she's been a patron of the Fan Museum in Greenwich since 2008.
+She last visited in 2019, while on a previous visit in 2015, she left clutching three bags.
 The quirky museum doesn’t just have a great gift shop, though.
 It also has a fascinating collection of fans from around the world, displays on the art of fan-making and a beautiful orangery serving afternoon tea.
-No wonder the duchess is such a "fan".